hopsoft/credentials_demo/README.md

 ## What

-This demo app illustrates how to use an environment aware Rails encrypted credentials file to manage app secrets... while allowing environment variables to override values stored in the credentials file.
+Demo of environment aware Rails encrypted credentials with environment variable override.

 ## Why